geobotsar81/productsdb/README.md

 ### A1.
 Tech Stack

 -   To develop the application, Laravel was used, along with Inertiajs and Vuejs.
-By using Inertiajs it means that there is a tight coupling of the backend with the frontend, but in my opinion this overweights the complexity of having two mainten 2 web apps, along with exposing an api and routing.
+By using Inertiajs it means that there is a tight coupling of the backend with the frontend, but in my opinion this overweights the complexity of having two maintain 2 web apps, along with exposing an api and routing.
 -   MYSQL was used for the database, and although other alternatives like MongoDB might have been better, this was a matter of using what i was familiar with for the allocated time, and from some research it seems that MYSQL can handle well data up to 100m+ records.

 ### A2.
 Seeding the database

 -   The best way to seed the database was using chunks in the database seeder.
 That meant splitting the seeding in smaller pieces/chunks in order to avoid memory exhaustion issues.
--   Further to that, insert was used db instead of db create as it is faster, and the product array was emptied in each iteration to avoid memory leakage.
+-   Further to that, db insert was used instead of db create as it is faster, and the product array was emptied in each iteration to avoid memory leakage.
 -   Lastly the php memory limit on the docker container was increased, as the default 128M didnt give a lot of room to work with.

 ### A3.
 Querying the database